eztang00/DisableLocalizedGhostClicking/README.md

 To run it:

 -Important: please save your work and close programs such as text editors before running.
-The program may crash.
+The program may crash your computer.

 -make sure you have java installed